- About Us

-Energy efficiency not only helps reduce greenhouse gas emissions but can also reduce energy costs and increase the asset value of buildings.
+Energy efficiency helps reduce greenhouse gas emissions and energy costs, and can increase the asset value of buildings.
 The port considers a range of energy efficiency opportunities in its facilities through measures such as lighting upgrades, improved insulation, and better HVAC systems.
 The port demonstrates energy leadership by:

 Material Reuse & Recycling

 The size and diversity of the port's operations offer many opportunities for material reuse and recycling.
 The port provides convenient recycling centers to its marina customers and has highly visible recycling facilities in public areas like the airport and Bellingham Cruise Terminal.

 Marine tenants are able to properly dispose of waste oil at both the Squalicum and Blaine marinas.